-Information on naming and numbering of streets and the official allocation of addresses
+Information on naming and numbering of streets and how to register a new address

 Street naming and numbering is a statutory service that we undertake to issue and officially register postal addresses within our Borough.
 We have adopted the provisions of Sections 17 to 19 of the Public Health Act 1925.

 We require planning permission to be granted before the name of streets or private addresses can be processed.
 If a property does not have an official postal address it will not be registered on any database and therefore no one will know the property exists.

 Organisations such as Hampshire Fire and Rescue Service, Hampshire Constabulary and the Ambulance Service require the registration of all properties in the Borough to enable them to keep their databases up to date with address information in the case of an emergency call out.

 If a property is not registered it is likely that the occupants will experience problems applying for utility services, mortgages and credit cards as well as ordering goods and services online because all checks require the registration of an official postal address.

 When a property is officially registered the postal address is confirmed and entered onto the Royal Mail database.
 It is the Royal Mail database that all other organisations purchase address information from to update their own individual databases.